lmihalkovic/Arduino/README.md

 ![Arduino Dark](images/arduino-dark.png)
 ![Arduino Light](images/arduino-light.png)

-The design is my tribute to the awesome work the [Arduino team](http://arduino.cc) as done with the upcoming [Arduino Create](https://blog.arduino.cc/2015/05/05/sneak-peak-arduino-create/).
+The design is my tribute to the awesome work the [Arduino team](http://arduino.cc) has done with the upcoming [Arduino Create](https://blog.arduino.cc/2015/05/05/sneak-peak-arduino-create/).
 Although I am looking forward to becoming a user myself, I will always need to be able to work on projects without an Internet connection.

 Arduino
 ========